When the “blogging revolution” first began, blogs looked like blogs and websites looked like websites. You could easily tell them apart.

 You can try the Detector yourself by visiting this link:

-(Wappalyzer – Web Browser Extension (Firefox / Chrome))
+(Wappalyzer – Web Browser Add-On (Firefox / Chrome))

-If you use either the Firefox or Google Chrome browser and want to be able to see if the sites that you are visiting use WordPress, then Wappalyzer is a great extension for your browser.
+If you browse the net using either the Firefox or Google Chrome web browsers and would like to be able to see if the sites that you are visiting are powered by WordPress, then Wappalyzer is a very useful add-on to add to your web browser.

 According to their website …